- This event has passed.

-Neglected Voices: The Global Roma Diaspora
+Neglected Voices: The Global Roma Diaspora (Day 1)

 The conference will convene scholars and activists to explore the global span of the Romani diaspora and the disparate manifestations of inclusion or exclusion of Roma across the world.
 We also hope to help mobilize solidarity and cooperation between Roma activists across continents.